General Mills, Inc. (NYSE:GIS) Shares Sold by Bronte Capital Management Pty Ltd.

-Bronte Capital Management Pty Ltd. cut its position in General Mills, Inc. (NYSE:GIS – Get Rating) by 8.3% during the second quarter, according to its most recent Form 13F filing with the SEC.
+Bronte Capital Management Pty Ltd. trimmed its stake in shares of General Mills, Inc. (NYSE:GIS – Get Rating) by 8.3% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 164,939 shares of the company’s stock after selling 14,931 shares during the period.
-General Mills makes up 1.4% of Bronte Capital Management Pty Ltd.’s holdings, making the stock its 21st largest position.
-Bronte Capital Management Pty Ltd.’s holdings in General Mills were worth $12,445,000 at the end of the most recent quarter.
+General Mills comprises 1.4% of Bronte Capital Management Pty Ltd.’s holdings, making the stock its 21st largest position.
+Bronte Capital Management Pty Ltd.’s holdings in General Mills were worth $12,445,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also modified their holdings of GIS.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of GIS.
 Marquette Asset Management LLC acquired a new stake in General Mills during the first quarter worth about $26,000.
-Dravo Bay LLC acquired a new stake in General Mills during the first quarter worth about $27,000.
-Core Alternative Capital grew its holdings in General Mills by 1,160.6% during the first quarter.
-Core Alternative Capital now owns 416 shares of the company’s stock worth $28,000 after acquiring an additional 383 shares during the period.
-Canton Hathaway LLC acquired a new stake in General Mills during the second quarter worth about $29,000.
-Finally, San Luis Wealth Advisors LLC acquired a new stake in General Mills during the first quarter worth about $35,000.
+Dravo Bay LLC purchased a new position in General Mills during the first quarter worth approximately $27,000.
+Core Alternative Capital boosted its position in General Mills by 1,160.6% during the first quarter.
+Core Alternative Capital now owns 416 shares of the company’s stock worth $28,000 after purchasing an additional 383 shares in the last quarter.
+Canton Hathaway LLC purchased a new position in General Mills during the second quarter worth approximately $29,000.
+Finally, San Luis Wealth Advisors LLC purchased a new position in General Mills during the first quarter worth approximately $35,000.
 75.48% of the stock is owned by institutional investors and hedge funds.

 Insiders Place Their Bets